World Matchplay Darts Betting Guide

 Unlike traditional darts events, this event is purely done on legs won rather than set play.
 The length of the matches range from best of 19 legs to the best of 35 legs in the final so it’s very much a lengthy match tournament which stamina can be key.
 All matches in this tournament have a sudden death rule which means the match needs to be won by 2 clear legs so there’s no pre-match advantage in throwing first.
 With no tie break you can get some real classic matches in this tournament.

 This event was first played in 1994 when the American Larry Butler won the tournament.
-Since then there have been 5 other winners of this tournament with Phil Taylor winning it the most times having won the title for the 11th time in 2010.
-With the tournament in the middle of July not only is the temperature hot but the atmosphere is electric and is the darts.
+Since then there have been 5 other winners of this tournament with Phil Taylor winning it the most times having won the title for the 14th time in 2013.
+With the tournament taking place in the middle of July, many avid darts fans organise their holidays to Blackpool purely around this tournament.

 - Register at Stan James